djadejam-commits/focus-companion/PROFESSIONAL_DEMO_RECORDING_GUIDE.md

 - Show Dashboard screen, calm and steady

 **VOICEOVER (Read naturally)**:
-> "Hi, I'm [Your Name], and I built **Focus Companion** - an AI-powered mobile app that helps students stay focused during study sessions by detecting when they unconsciously pick up their phone using Edge Impulse machine learning."
+> "Hi, I'm Adeoluwa Tokuta, and I built **Focus Companion** - an AI-powered mobile app that helps students stay focused during study sessions by detecting when they unconsciously pick up their phone using Edge Impulse machine learning."

 **CAMERA**:
 - Hold iPhone steady on Dashboard